-SDG 2 SDG 4 SDG 5 SDG 6 SDG 8 SDG 10 SDG 13 SDG 17 health for p oopulations, an id reduce the a mount of unti o safely manage reated wastewa vironmental ber ter reaching wa will convene, ra astewater and to contribute to r all. the developme ent of thriving s sanitation, 1) Sanitation and Wastewater and 2) Menstrual Health and Hygiene are prioritized by governments and there is a more favourable enabling environment for market-based approaches.Market players (e.g. enterprises) have resilient, scalable models to provide products and service 1) Sanitation and Wastewater and 2) Menstrual Health and Hygiene.
-This has led to an increase amount of investable propositions and increase confidence among investors and end beneficiar rvices in ual eased eased Recommendations for regulatory reforms and sector standards have been made.
-Improved market data for stakeholder decision making is available. ns Business models and private/public partnership models are developed with the potential to scale; capacity building ongoing (including ESG); catalyzing financing models and early stage pipeline developed.
-Partnerships with ecosystem players formed; networking/learning events.
-Mathematical Strengthen The enabling environment for market development Provide technical assistance to national and local governments to identify and tackle market barriers Strengthen the imperative for increased public sector funds and key structural actions Strengthen the availability and use of market maturity data and research Support the development and adoption of international standards Use UN capability to build coalitions to advance national and regional markets Activities to enable private sector development and access to innovative financing Facilitate technical assistance to market players to develop transformative and scalable models Design initiatives and implement catalytic finance structures to address barriers to investment and bankability Provide opportunities for technical, product and service innovation and business model development by the public and private sector Identify and connect supply chain actors to improve route to market and inclusive demand generation Advance understanding of the potential for impact and menstrual health market.
+SDG 2 SDG 4 SDG 5 SDG 6 SDG 8 SDG 10 SDG 13 SDG 17 health for p oopulations, an id reduce the a mount of unt o safely manage reated wastewa vironmental ber ter reaching wa - aise and cataly menstrual hea to contribute to or all. the developme ent of thriving sanitation, 1) Sanitation and Wastewater and 2) Menstrual Health and Hygiene are prioritized by governments and there is a more favourable enabling environment for market-based approaches.
+Recommendations for regulatory reforms and sector standards have been made.
+Improved market data for stakeholder decision making is available. ourable Market players (e.g. enterprises) have resilient, scalable models to provide products and services in 1) Sanitation and Wastewater and 2) Menstrual Health and Hygiene.
+This has led to an increased amount of investable propositions and increased confidence among investors and end beneficiaries.Business models and private/public partnership models are developed with the potential to scale; capacity building ongoing (including ESG); catalyzing financing models and early stage pipeline developed.
+Partnerships with ecosystem players formed; networking/learning events. ns Activities to strengthen the enabling environment for market development Provide technical assistance to national and local governments to identify and tackle market barriers Strengthen the imperative for increased public sector funds and key structural actions Strengthen the availability and use of market maturity data and research Support the development and adoption of international standards Use UN capability to build coalitions to advance national and regional markets Activities to enable private sector development access to innovative financing Facilitate technical assistance to market p develop transformative and scalable mode Design initiatives and implement catalytic structures to address barriers to investment Provide opportunities for technical, product service innovation and business model development by the public and private sector route to market and inclusive demand gene Advance understanding of the potential for and return on investment et players to dels ic finance ment and duct and ector s to improve eneration and menstrual health market.

-Figure 5: Theory of Change of the Sanitation, Hygiene and Wastewater MPTF perture/Shutterstock
+Figure 5: Theory of Change of the Sanitation, Hygiene and Wastewater MPTF